Photographers I Love: Seydou Keita

 Photographers I Love: Nick Knight

-Nick Knight may well be the most creative fashion image-maker there is.
-There’s something very British about his work – it mixes both punk and old-world elegance.
+There’s something very British about Nick Knight’s photography.
+His works mixes both punk and old-world elegance.
 He’s the Alexander McQueen of photography (or maybe Alexander McQueen was the Nick Knight of fashion?).

 Photographers I Love: Nadav Kander